moosetechnology/MooseCI/README.md

 ### Installation

-Load MooseCI in a Moose image with Metacello:
+Load MooseCI in a Moose image with Metacello.
+The `default` group installs the core of MooseCI with Java support:

 ```smalltalk
 Metacello new